JSebasIzquierdo/ecommerce-challenge/README.md

-Sure!
-Below is a sample README.md file that you can copy and paste into your Git repository:

----

 # My Online Store

 Welcome to My Online Store!
 This is a simple React web application that allows users to explore and purchase various products.